 I wanted to learn how to be a strong leader.
 If I was to really and truly pursue what I do as a lifetime career, I wanted to learn how to lead and inspire a team towards greatness.
 At thirty, my hands shook and my voice faltered when I had to lead a meeting even though they called me Producer.
 That instinct to hang back and keep my voice down doesn’t do anyone in this role service, so I had to continue to push myself to be confident, strong, have the tough conversations, and stand up for both the folks that work for me and the ones I work for.
 I had to learn that my instincts are to be trusted.
 That I should have faith in my ideas while also being open to the fact that I can absolutely be wrong and admitting such was not weakness but indeed strength.
 It’s my job to nurture the best ideas into the light, no matter where they come from.
 While I’ll never stop learning day by day how to do all this better, at almost forty, I feel worthy to stand and lead my team and represent my company and products with confidence.

 I wanted to be outdoorsy.
 I used to joke that I was the embodiment of the meme, y’know, the one that says “I’m outdoorsy, as in, I like drinking on patios”.
 I learned to love and revel in the elements.
-I will still complain incessantly about mosquitos, but it doesn’t stop me.
+I will still complain incessantly about mosquitos, but it doesn’t stop me because I have the best mosquito hat with me.
 I’ve learned to embrace the sweat and the exhaustion of our brutal summers.
 I’ve found a cheeky smile in the chill of a run in the coldest weather Austin has to offer.
 I’ve found beauty in the scenery of the barren trees and the scorching noonday sun as well as the temperate falls and the overly beautiful spring days filled with wildflowers.
 I find peace and joy both in the woods and underneath the waves, in ways that I can’t describe to someone that remains indoors.
 I find utter quiet and stillness in nature at almost forty and I can’t imagine a life without now.

 I wanted to stop being so one-dimensional.
 I had already made strides into two-dimensional-ness by thirty with both work and also sport.
 Honestly, who could fault me for having a job and also a hobby?
 However, it became pretty apparent halfway through this decade that it wasn’t enough for me.
 Once we had a shakeup at work, it rocked my world.
 I wanted to make sure I had a plan, one which at this particular moment, I have no immediate timeline to enact, but it makes me much more confident that at almost forty, I have about seventeen different business plans, some with the proper certifications and all with much more knowledge than I had in my early thirties.